8 Exercises To Fix Anterior Pelvic Tilt

 Exercise 3: Dead Bug

-Strengthening and stabilizing the core via exercises like the Dead Bug is essential for reversing anterior pelvic tilt and can yield visible results within a short period.
+Strengthening and stabilizing the core via exercises like the Dead Bug can reverse anterior pelvic tilt and yield visible results within a short period.

 Instructions: